pcfeduardo/pcfeduardo/README.md

 - 🇧🇷 I'm from Brazil;
 - ⌛ I'm 16 years old in the technology area;
-- 🌱 I am currently preparing (2022) for Docker Certified Associate (DCA), AWS SysOps Administrator and AWS DevOps Engineer;
+- 🌱 I am currently preparing (2022) for AWS SysOps Administrator and AWS DevOps Engineer;
 - 👨🏻‍💻 I currently work as a DevOps Engineer;
+- 📍 Certified in Docker Certified Associate (DCA);
 - 📍 Certified in AWS Solutions Architect Associate;
 - 📍 Certified in CKA: Certified Kubernetes Administrator;
 - 📍 Certified in HashiCorp Certified: Terraform Associate;